codingcn/redis_exporter/README.md

 check-single-keys   | Comma separated list of keys to export value and length/size, eg: `db3=user_count` will export key `user_count` from db `3`. db defaults to `0` if omitted.
 The keys specified with this flag will be looked up directly without any glob pattern matching.
-Use this option if you don't need glob pattern matching;  it is faster than `check-keys`. script              | Path to Redis Lua script for gathering extra metrics. redis.addr          | Address of one or more redis nodes, comma separated, defaults to `redis://localhost:6379`. redis.password      | Password to use when authenticating to Redis redis.password-file | Path to a file containing the password to use when authenticating to Redis (note: this is mutually exclusive with `redis.password`) redis.alias         | Alias for redis node addr, comma separated. redis.file          | Path to file containing one or more redis nodes, separated by newline.
-This option is mutually exclusive with redis.addr.
-Each line can optionally be comma-separated with the fields `<addr>,<password>,<alias>`.
-See [here](./contrib/sample_redis_hosts_file.txt) for an example file. namespace           | Namespace for the metrics, defaults to `redis`. web.listen-address  | Address to listen on for web interface and telemetry, defaults to `0.0.0.0:9121`. web.telemetry-path  | Path under which to expose metrics, defaults to `metrics`. use-cf-bindings     | Enable usage of Cloud Foundry service bindings.
-Defaults to `false` separator           | Separator used to split redis.addr, redis.password and redis.alias into several elements.
-Defaults to `,`
+Use this option if you don't need glob pattern matching;  it is faster than `check-keys`. script              | Path to Redis Lua script for gathering extra metrics. redis.addr          | Address of one or more redis nodes, comma separated, defaults to `redis://localhost:6379`. namespace           | Namespace for the metrics, defaults to `redis`. web.listen-address  | Address to listen on for web interface and telemetry, defaults to `0.0.0.0:9121`. web.telemetry-path  | Path under which to expose metrics, defaults to `/metrics`.

 Redis node addresses can be tcp addresses like `redis://localhost:6379`, `redis.example.com:6379` or unix socket addresses like `unix:///tmp/redis.sock`.\
-SSL is supported by using the `rediss://` schema, for example: `rediss://azure-ssl-enabled-host.redis.cache.windows.net:6380` (note that the port is required when connecting to a non-standard 6379 port, e.g. with Azure Redis instances).
+SSL is supported by using the `rediss://` schema, for example: `rediss://azure-ssl-enabled-host.redis.cache.windows.net:6380` (note that the port is required when connecting to a non-standard 6379 port, e.g. with Azure Redis instances).\
+Password-protected instances can be accessed by using this URI format: `redis://h:<<PASSWORD>>@<<HOSTNAME>>:<<PORT>>`

-These settings take precedence over any configurations provided by [environment variables](#environment-variables).
+Command line settings take precedence over any configurations provided by [environment variables](#environment-variables).

 ### Environment Variables

 Name               | Description
 -------------------|------------
 REDIS_ADDR         | Address of Redis node(s)
-REDIS_PASSWORD     | Password to use when authenticating to Redis REDIS_ALIAS        | Alias name of Redis node(s)
-REDIS_FILE         | Path to file containing Redis node(s)

 ### What's exported?